Nitrox Calculator

 - EAD — Equivalent Air Depth giving same nitrogen loading.
 Use this value in MN90 tables

-- N₂ Gain — Nitrogen reduction compared to air
+- N₂ Gain — Nitrogen reduction compared to air (negative for hypoxic mixes)

 Common mixes